Ammaar-Alam/a-lm/README.md

 # a-lm (Alam Language Model)
-(AI-assisted readme)

-`a-lm` is a from-scratch small language model project; this was made just for fun/curiosity :).
+`a-lm` is a from-scratch small language model project that turns the blueprint in `PROJECT_OVERVIEW.md` into a working, resume-ready system.
 The end goal is to train a compact decoder-only Transformer on curated open datasets, align it for chat use, and ship a streaming FastAPI endpoint plus a lightweight web widget you can embed in a portfolio.

 ## What gets built
 - Custom byte-fallback tokenizer (BPE + optional unigram) trained on a curated English corpus for readable output.